dansays/housesitter-instructions/README.md

 6. Spread another smear of peanut butter on top, sealing the pills in place.
 7. Top the meatball off with another scoop of wet dogfood, and form into a sphere.

 At some point in this process, Beta will have realized what's going down, and should now be underfoot.
 Place the meatball on the floor, and walk away.
 She will inspect your offering, and if it pleases her, she will consume it.
 Your presence during this ritual can inhibit this process.
 I like to walk into the bathroom, where I can quietly monitor the process from the mirror.
+Sometimes it takes a while for her to decide to eat it.

-In the morning, she gets:
+In the morning, she gets the following as a meatball:

-- 125mg mycophenolate (1 orange pill)
+- 125mg mycophenolate (1/4 of a white pill, pre-cut)
-- 50mg cyclosporine (1 yellow pill)
+- 50mg cyclosporine (1 big yellow pill)
-- 10mg fluoxetine (1 pill)
+- 10mg fluoxetine (1 white/blue pill)
-- Half a pepcid (they should be pre-cut for you already)
+- Half a pepcid (1/2 a small pink pill, they should be pre-cut for you already)

+After she has her drug meatball, she gets breakfast:

+- 1/2 can wet food
+- 1/8th teaspoon Tylan powder (located in the refrigerator)
-After she has her drug meatball, she gets breakfast: more wet food (about half a can in total), with 1/8th teaspoon each of Tylan and Entoroflora powders (located in the refrigerator) mixed in to aid digestion, and 10 drops of Rescue Remedy (in the blue dropper, also in the fridge) to manage her separation anxiety.
+- 1/8th teaspoon Entoroflora powders (located in the refrigerator)
+- 10 drops of Rescue Remedy (in the blue dropper, also in the fridge)
+- 2 scoops dry food

 There is a ⅛tsp measuring spoon in the fridge as well.
-Top with a 1-cup scoop of dry food.

-Her evening pill regimen is simpler:
+Her evening pill regimen is simpler.

+Evening meatball:

-- 125mg mycophenolate (1 pill)
+- 125mg mycophenolate (1/4 of a white pill, pre-cut)
-- Half a pepcid
+- Half a pepcid (1/2 a small pink pill, they should be pre-cut for you already)

+Dinner:
-- 10 drops of rescue remedy on a bit of wet food
+- 10 drops of Rescue Remedy (in the blue dropper, also in the fridge)
+- 1 scoop dry food

 You can reach Beta's vet, Dr. Gorksi, at (213) 613-1537, during normal business hours: weekdays 8am-7pm, and weekends 8am-noon. **In the event of an after-hours emergency,** [ACCESS Specialty Animal Hospital](https://accessanimalhospitals.com) in Culver City is the nearest 24-hour emergency care facility.
 Jump in a Lyft, and give them a call at (310) 558-6100 to let them know you're on your way.
 Naturally, we'll reimburse you for any costs.